jestir1234/best-buy-data/README.md

 # Best Buy Data Collection

 This application is an API designed to be a tool for collecting search results data from bestbuy.com.
-Currently, it provides data for the following brands based on search term: Samsung, LG, Toshiba, and Sony.
+Currently, it provides data for the following brands based on search term: **Samsung, LG, Toshiba, and Sony**.

 ## Installation